-SECTION 2-704.
-WAIVER OF BUYER'S OBJECTION BY FAILURE TO PARTICULARIZE.
+SECTION 2-604.
+WAIVER OF BUYER'S OBJECTIONS BY FAILURE TO PARTICULARIZE.

-(a) A buyer's failure to state, in connection with a rejection under Section 2-703 or a revocation of acceptance under Section 2-709, a particular nonconformity that is ascertainable by reasonable inspection precludes reliance on the unstated defect to justify rejection or revocation of acceptance or to establish a breach of contract if:

-(1) the seller, upon a seasonable particularization,had a right to cure under Section 2-710 and would have cured the nonconformity; or

-(2) between merchants, the seller after rejection or revocation of acceptance has made a request in a record for a full and final statement in a record of all nonconformities on which the buyer proposes to rely.

-(b) Payment against a document made without a buyer's reservation of rights precludes recovery of the payment for defects apparent on the face of the document.
+- (a) A buyer's failure to state, in connection with rejection under Section 2-603 or a revocation of acceptance under Section 2-609, a particular nonconformity that is ascertainable by reasonable inspection precludes reliance on the unstated defect to justify rejection or revocation of acceptance or to establish breach if: - (1) the seller would have cured the nonconformity if stated seasonably; or - (2) between merchants, the seller after rejection or revocation of acceptance has made a request in a record for a full and final recorded statement of all nonconformities on which the buyer proposes to rely. - (b) Payment against a document made without a buyer's reservation of rights precludes recovery of the payment for defects apparent on the face of the document.

-1. Section 2-704 is taken from \$2-605 of the 1990 Official Text.
-The move places it in closer proximity to the general notice required for an effective rejection, \$2-703(b), and the more detailed requirements of \$2-704.

-2. Since the seller has a limited right to "cure" after a revocation of acceptance, §2-704 now imposes limitations upon an effective revocation of acceptance under §2-709.
-These are in addition to the general notice requirement in §2-709(c).
-In an effect to reduce the risk that a revoking buyer will fail to comply with §2-704, it was suggested at the October, 1995 meeting of the Drafting Committee, that the word "would" replace "could" in line 1, page 101 of the October, 1995 Draft.
+- 1. \$2-604 is taken from \$2-605 of the 1990 Official Text.
+The move places it in closer proximity to the general notice required for an effective rejection, \$2-603(b), and the more detailed requirements of \$2-604. - 2.
+Since the seller has a limited right to "cure" after a revocation of acceptance, \$2-604 now imposes limitations upon an effective revocation of acceptance under \$2-609.
+These are in addition to the general notice requirement in \$2-609(c).
+In an effect to reduce the risk that a revoking buyer will fail to comply with \$2-604, it was suggested at the October, 1995 meeting of the Drafting Committee, that the word "would" replace "could" in line 1, page 101 of the October, 1995 Draft.

-Section 2-704 is a particularized application of the general principles in \$2-603.
+Section 2-604 is a particularized application of the principles in $\S 2-505$.